amine250/monolith-gitlab-k8s/README.md

 * The PVCs will use the default storage class, you need to have a proper one set.
 * The service will expose 80(HTTP), 443(HTTPS) and 22 (SSH) ports, maybe you won't need them all, don't hesitate to edit it.
 * The Gitlab image tag is set to `latest`, this is not recommended in production.
 Replace it with the explicit version from https://hub.docker.com/r/gitlab/gitlab-ce/tags.
+* This deployment doesn't have container resource limits.
+It could starve other processes on your nodes.